Ben's Engineering Blog

 (Something like that I think)

-Standard client side rendered sites would make a HTTP request to the backend API to get the data on initial mount.
+Standard client-side rendered sites would make a HTTP request to the backend API to get the data on the initial mount.
 But this is a separate request, there may have been changes to the data in the time between rendering the page, getting it to the client and the client parsing and running the script.
 The difference in the data could break things.
 The other issue is that this is a totally new request and (without backend caching) would have to make another request to the database which is expensive.

 So the solution a lot of frameworks use is to send the data down as a JSON blob with the request